mutantstandard/orxporter/docs/dzuk/howto.md

 Check the size of your input SVGs' `viewBox` attribute to make sure there are no input emoji with the wrong size.
 This can be quite helpful if the way you make emoji can create little mistakes like this that can fall through in production.

-This won't work if your input SVGs don't have this attribute.
+This won't work if your input SVGs don't have a `viewBox` attribute.